Sanitation Training Curriculum

 A team made up of educators, developers, designers and a microbiologist.

-Sanitation Conversation is the standard in health grade sanitation practices for makeup.
+Sanitation Conversation is the standard in health grade sanitation training for makeup.
 The certification is necessary to distinguish those who are Sanitation Specialists and those who are not.
 We cannot uphold a standard without a framework and criterion in which to meet those standards.
 By becoming certified you have completed your training and successfully passed your assessment.

 The investment is small in comparison to the cost of legal action if a client or employee contracted a virus, fungi or parasite during their makeup application.
 You have learned how to protect yourself and your client using proper health grade sanitation.
 You have more knowledge then what is required from the state level.
 In addition, the certification allows you to provide value to your customer and secure adequate pricing.

-Your certification is valid for one year from the completion date of your training unless otherwise noted.
+Your certification is valid for one year from the completion date of your sanitation training unless otherwise noted.
 The cost of re-certification is $25 and includes training updates and additional resources.

 You are not required to purchase the kit bundle.
-The training and certification is sold separately.
+The sanitation training and certification is sold separately.
 The sanitation kit offered is a companion product to the training.
 It was created for the convenience of the artist and to avoid sourcing all of the products and tools needed to practice health grade sanitation.